Tech Term Decoded: Unsupervised Learning

 Definition

 In artificial intelligence, unsupervised learning is a type of machine learning that study data without human supervision.
 Unlike supervised learning, unsupervised machine learning models are presented with unlabeled data and permitted to detect patterns and insights without any explicit assistance or direction [1].
-To better help us understand this concept, lets imagine this scenario; A Nigerian healthcare startup uses AI to analyze patient records from rural clinics in Kaduna State.
+To better help us understand this concept, lets imagine this scenario; A healthcare startup uses AI to analyze patient records from rural clinics in Kaduna State.
 Without being told what to look for, the algorithm automatically groups patients into distinct categories based on their symptoms and outcomes.
 This reveals previously unknown patterns of seasonal illness unique to specific communities, helping doctors prepare more effectively for local health challenges.
 This is unsupervised learning: discovering hidden patterns without human guidance.

 Unsupervised learning in ai